 Lyme disease can affect everyone differently.
 The most common symptoms include:

-If you suspect you may be experiencing Lyme disease symptoms, call your primary care physician for an evaluation.
+If you suspect you may be experiencing Lyme disease symptoms, call your primary care provider for an evaluation.